aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 class Main extends React.Component<any, any> {
 ```

+`class` is a new declaration for an un-hoisted stict mode function defined with prototype-based inheritance.
+That's a lot of words and if they mean nothing to you, its not important.
+Just knowing that `class` creates a JavaScript class is all you need to know.

+`Main` is the name of the class.

+`extends` says that the `Main` class will be created as a child of the `React.Component<any, any>` ckass.

-Now we get into the meat of the code.
-We start with a class declaration, `class Main extends React.Component<any, any>`.
-This is also new to ES6.
-We are defining a JavaScript class named `Main`.
-We also extend our `Main` class with the class `React.Component<any, any>`. `React.Component<any, any>` is saying that we want to extend `React.Component` and allow any type to be used for the state and props objects (more on this later).
+`React.Component<any, any>` is a part of the TypeScript typing definition for React.
+This is saying to create the `React.Component` and all the type `any` to be used for the components state and props objects (more on this later). `any` is a special TypeScript type that basically says allow any type to be used.

 ---